AtlasOfLivingAustralia/logger-service/README.md

 ### Installation

-The logger service is built using Ansible.
+The logger service is deployed using Ansible.
 Scripts reside in the ala-install repository: ansible/logger-standalone.yml and ansible/roles/logger-service.

 ### Database setup